quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Serializing qlog {#concrete-formats}

-qlog schema definitions in this document, {{QLOG-QUIC}} and {{QLOG-H3}} are intentionally agnostic to serialization formats.
+qlog schema definitions in this document are intentionally agnostic to serialization formats.
 The choice of format is an implementation decision.

-Some examples of possible formats are JSON, CBOR, CSV, protocol buffers, flatbuffers, etc.
+Other documents related to qlog (for example event definitions for specific protocols), SHOULD be similarly agnostic to the employed serialization format and SHOULD clearly indicate this.
+If not, they MUST include an explanation on which serialization formats are supported and on how to employ them correctly.

 Serialization formats make certain tradeoffs between usability, flexibility, interoperability, and efficiency.
 Implementations should take these into consideration when choosing a format.
+Some examples of possible formats are JSON, CBOR, CSV, protocol buffers, flatbuffers, etc. which each have their own characteristics.
 For instance, a textual format like JSON can be more flexible than a binary format but more verbose, typically making it less efficient than a binary format.
 A plaintext readable (yet relatively large) format like JSON is potentially more usable for users operating on the logs directly, while a more optimized yet restricted format can better suit the constraints of a large scale operation.
 A custom or restricted format could be more efficient for analysis with custom tooling but might not be interoperable with general-purpose qlog tools.

 Considering these tradeoffs, JSON-based serialization formats provide features that make them a good starting point for qlog flexibility and interoperability.